tinic/NitrogenGenerator/README.md

 - Max 30l/h (1cfm) of compressed air requirement so we can use a small quiet portable compressor.
 - Max system pressure of about 100psi.
 That way we can use a Cornelious keg as a holding tank.

+## Skills required

+- Some experience with actively pressure controlled vessels is required.
+Home brewers which use kegs usually have this knowledge.
+- Experience with PLCs or building you own PCB / Arduino to control the air system.
+Some programming is required.
+- Generally knowledge of electrical and air equipment.

-# Selecting the components
+## Selecting the components

+# Summary

+1. nitrogen membrane
+2. air filter
+3. air compressor
+4. oxygen sensor
+5. holding tank
+6. controller
+7. 2 x solenoid
+8. 2 x needle valve
+9. 2 x pressure inducer
+10. misc connector, fittings, tubing, cables
+11. enclosure

+# Details

-- The core part of this build is the nitrogen membrane.
+1. The core part of this build is the nitrogen membrane.
 For a 50l/h (2cfh) nitrogren flow the nitrogren membrane will be typically in a form a cylinder in the range of 300-500mm (12-15in) length and 40-60mm (1.5-2.5in) in diameter.

 Consult the spec pages which usually contain tables explaining the required air input vs resulting nitrogen output at different concentrations.
 For practical purposes I would simply ignore any nitrogen concentration under 99.5%.
 Typical air input vs concentrated nitrogen air output ratios are 5:1.
-Focus on models which are in the 50l/h range at 100psi and 99.5%+ nitrogen concentation.
+Focus on models which are in the 50l/h (2cfh) range at 100psi and 99.5%+ nitrogen concentation.

 Nitrogen membranes have a maximum input pressure design limit.
 This can range from 80psi to 150psi or higher for special applications.
-Above that and the membrane might disintegrate internally.
-Get a variant rated around 120psi or higher as we targeting 100psi as the system pressure.
+Above that the membrane might disintegrate internally.
+Get a variant rated to around 120psi or higher as we targeting 100psi as the system pressure.

 Membranes have a 'knocking' limit, i.e. maximum pressure differential going into the system when suddendly opening a valve.
 This is usually 20-50psi.
 A too high pressure differential can shatter the membrane, completely destroying it.
 We will control this through a needle valve on the input side.
 Most commerical equiment will omit this valve since those systems are usually in a well controlled environment.
 I assume the user (me) will make a stupid mistake at some point and I'd rather protect the expensive membrane.

-Given local prices for nitrogren membranes, which can be in the many thousands of dollars, I sourced my membrane from Alibaba.com.
+Given local prices for nitrogen membranes, which can be in the many thousands of dollars, I sourced my membrane from Alibaba.com.
 Specifically the MNH-1512A model from KL-AIR.
 At the time of this writing it was $400, not including shipping and tariffs.
+I got two, which set me back $1000 in total including shipping.

 Be careful when looking on eBay for used membranes.
 There will be a good chance that those membranes are clogged/used-up.
 Pretty much no seller eBay will be able to test if a membrane still works properly.
-Don't make the same mistake I made where I got a nifty deal on a membrane only to realize that it needs 170l/m (6cfm) to drive it.
+Also, don't make the same mistake I made where I got a nifty (almost free) deal on a membrane only to realize that it needs 170l/m (6cfm) to drive it.
 That's a LOT of air for a home gamer!

-- We need a 3-stage air filter to treat the air.
+2. We need a 3-stage air filter to treat the air.
 The stages are usually a 10μm particulate filter, a 0.1μm oil filter and a 0.01μm coalescing filter.
 There are many variations on that but the key is that we want a 0.01μm stage in there somewhere.
 If yor air contains a lot of hydrocarbons (like in an active workshop) you'd also want a activated charcoal filter in addition to the 3-stage filter.
 Prices range from $200 to $2000 (if you get one on McMaster).
-I chose a PneumaticPlus SAFU460-N04-MEP which seemed reasonbly priced.
+I chose a PneumaticPlus SAFU460-N04-MEP which seemed reasonbly priced at $200.

-- Most commerically available air compressors can easily provide the air required.
+3. Most commerically available air compressors can easily provide the air required for this membrane.
 I chose a Makita MAC100Q which is plenty sized for the membrane I chose.
 It's small and quiet.

--
+About $250.

+4. You will need an oxygen sensor.
+Otherwise you have no idea what the final oxygen concentration is.
+It's practically impossible to adjust the output needle valve without this!
+An scuba diving rated oxygen sensor which can detect 0%-30% oxygen concentration will work fine, on Amazon I chose "OXYGEN Analyzer by FORENSICS" for $200.
+Make sure that you can attach a tube and pass air through it.
+Cheap oxygen sensors can only sense environmental air.

+5. A holding tank for the nitrogen.
+A 5 gallon Cornelious will do, $130.

+6. We need a controller to sense the air and drive the solenoids.
+My initial prototype accomplished this with a Click PLC from Automation Direct.
+It's rather bulky, requires ladder logic knowledge and a complete system comes to about $500.
+Instead I built my own custom PCB which is way more compact.
+The DigiKey BOM for this about $150, 5 prototype PCBs from PCBWay cost $50 including shipping and I added an LCD screen for status display.
+Apart from a PLC or custom PCB, a hacked together Arduino project will also work.

+7. To control the air throughout the system we need two needle valves and two solenoids (normally closed, 24V).
+The exact specs depend on how you want to build up the system.
+I chose I mix of 1/4 NPT and 8mm push in tubing equipment.
+It's possible to go all the way into either.
+I went for some Amazon specials: 1. "stainless steel needle valve, 3mm orifice, 1/4" NPT, SURUIKE INDUSTRY" and "Solenoid Valve AirTAC 2WA030-08 1/4 NPT DC24V".
+Total was about $120 for these.

+9. Two pressure inducers (pressure sensors) 0-200psi.
+On Amazon "AUTEX 200 Psi Pressure Transducer Sender Sensor with Connector Harness 1/8”-27 NPT". $52 total.

+10. Various other equipment like connectors, fittings, tubing, fasteners etc. They will amount to about $200.
+Most of the stuff can be had the regular hardware store and it's not useful to list a specific BOM for this as it will depend on your setup/enclosure.

+11. For extra bonus I designed a stainless steel enclosure as this equipment will be traveling.
+Laser cutting and bending was done by OshCut. $380 including shipping using pretty thick 17 gauge (1.9mm) stainless steel.
+Powder coated steel and thinner material could reduce this to about half.
+Or just build your own enclosure from whatever material you have, maybe 3d printed.

+Total cost (assuming one membrane) was $2222.
+That's still only about half the price of a commerical solution!